obscure1910/flow-landscape/README.md

 ## example

-In the Folder `flowlandscape-example` is an Mule4 application that generates the following diagram
+In the Folder `flowlandscape-example` is a Mule4 application that generates the following diagram

 <img src="flowlandscape-example/flowlandscape/flowlandscape.png"
      alt="Markdown Monster icon"